mikewest/internetdrafts/origin-cookies/draft.md

         `attribute-name` of "Origin":

         1. Set the cookie's `domain` attribute to the empty string.
-        2. Set the cookie's `http-only-flag` to true.
-        3. Set the cookie's `host-only-flag` to true.
+        2. Set the cookie's `host-only-flag` to true.
-        4. Set the cookie's `origin` to the origin of `request-uri`, as defined by Section 4 of {{RFC6454}}.
+        3. Set the cookie's `origin` to the origin of `request-uri`, as defined by Section 4 of {{RFC6454}}.
-        5. Set the cookie's `origin-flag` to true.
+        4. Set the cookie's `origin-flag` to true.
-        6. Set the cookie's `path` attribute to the empty string.
+        5. Set the cookie's `path` attribute to the empty string.
-        7. Set the cookie's `secure-only-flag` to false.
+        6. Set the cookie's `secure-only-flag` to false.

         Otherwise: set the cookie's `origin-flag` to false, and its `origin` to `null`.